jinzhenfan/jekyll-now/_posts/2016-11-20-Random Forest.md

 category: analysis
 ---

-Which genes are dominating when bacteria are trying to from a film?
+Which genes are dominating when bacteria are trying to form a film?
 In this blog, I will build a gene regulatory network from E.Coli gene expression data during biofilm formation, using a method based on Random Forests, and perform a functional analysis for that network.

 ### Background